schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

 Welcome to Glyphs.app’s plug-in documentation.

 This documentation here covers only a few details of the whole process.
-If you’re new to the subject, we recommend to start by [reading our tutorial](https://glyphsapp.com/tutorials/plugins), where you will later be asked to return here.
+If you are new to the subject, we recommend to start by [reading our tutorial](https://glyphsapp.com/tutorials/plugins), where you will later be asked to return here.

 ## Reporter Plug-in